TheInsomniac/Nginx-Fancyindex-Theme/README.md

 A prettier theme for nginx' fancyindex module.
 Further details about this excellent module can be found at the dev's [github page](https://github.com/aperezdc/ngx-fancyindex).

+####NOTE:
+NGX-FANCYINDEX truncates the file name to 50 characters subtracts 3 and then appends a "..>" to the truncated name.
+This can be fixed by recompiling NGX-FANCYINDEX after changing line 55 of "ngx_http_fancyindex_module.c":

+From:

+    #define NGX_HTTP_FANCYINDEX_NAME_LEN 50

+To:

+    #define NGX_HTTP_FANCYINDEX_NAME_LEN 500 (or some other number greater than
+50)

 #####Usage:
  - Compile nginx with the fancyindex module.
  - Include the contents of 'fancyindex.conf' in your location directive of your nginx conf.